simonhw/gardening-services/TESTING.md

 ## Form Validation
 ### Adding a Service to the Cart
-Each of the six services available to the user has at least one and at most 3 form fields to interact with.
+Each of the six services available to the user has at least one and at most three form fields to interact with.
 Depending on the service, these include select and number inputs.
 For all select inputs, the user can only select one option, as each input has one value already marked as selected.

 ![Service select field](docs/images/testing/service-select-input.gif)